yt-dlp/yt-dlp/README.md

                                      m4a, mov to mp4 and anything else to mkv.
     --recode-video FORMAT            Re-encode the video into another format if re-encoding is necessary.
 The syntax and
-                                     supported formats are the same as --remux- video
-    --postprocessor-args NAME:ARGS   Give these arguments to the postprocessors.
+                                     supported formats are the same as --remux-video --postprocessor-args NAME:ARGS   Give these arguments to the postprocessors.
                                      Specify the postprocessor/executable name
                                      and the arguments separated by a colon ":"